MicrosoftDocs/learn/learn-pr/azure/intro-to-docker-containers/includes/3-how-docker-images-work.md

 A single image can have multiple tags assigned to it.
 By convention, the most recent version of an image is assigned the _latest_ tag and a tag that describes the image version number.
 When you release a new version of an image, you can reassign the latest tag to reference the new image.

-For Windows, Microsoft does not provide base container images with the latest tag.
+For Windows, Microsoft doesn't provide base container images with the latest tag.
 For Windows base container images, you have to specify a tag that you want to use.
 For example, the Windows base container image for Server Core is `mcr.microsoft.com/windows/servercore`.
 Among its tags are `ltsc2016`, `ltsc2019`, and `ltsc2022`.

 Here's another example.
 Suppose you want to use the .NET Core samples Docker images.
 Here we have four platforms versions from which we can choose: